 Accepted Screening Formats

-• For short and feature films, St. James’ Church: a QUICKTIME compatible file with preference for the higher quality ProRes codecs.
+• For short, St. James’ Church: a QUICKTIME compatible file with preference for the higher quality ProRes codecs.

 • NB we will not screen on DVD